Celeste-AI/Celeste-AI/howsheworks.md

 * Accept friend requests of vrchat users automatically, and fire the friend request event.
 * Read out names of people who have added her, the "thanks for adding me" text she spouts.
 * Invite them to our group.
+* Reply to join requests and invite requests.
 * Monitor for suspicious activity from third party individuals.

 ## Closing Statements